atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 Whereas most languages and datatypes have `key-value` uniqueness that allow for unambiguous value selection, RDF clients have to deal with the possibility that multiple triples with the same `subject-predicate` combination might exist.

 Atomic Data requires `subject-property` uniqueness, which means that this is no longer an issue for clients.
-However, in order to guarantee this, and still retain _graph merge-ability_ we also need to limit who creates statements about a subject.
+However, in order to guarantee this, and still retain _graph merge-ability_ we also need to limit who creates statements about a subject:

 ### Limiting subject usage

 RDF allows that `anne.com` creates and hosts statements about the subject `john.com`.
 In other words, domain A creates statements about domain B.
+It allows anyone to say anything about any subject, thus allowing for extending data that is not under your control.

+For example, developers at both Ontola and Inrupt (two companies that work a lot with RDF) use this feature to extend the Schema.org ontology with translations.
+This means they can still use standards from Schema.org, and have their own translations of these concepts.

+However, I think this is a flawed approach.
+In the example above, two companies are adding statements about a subject.
+In this case, both are adding translations.
+They're doing the same work twice.
+And as more and more people will use that same resource, they will be forced to add the same translations, again and again.

+I think one of the core perks of linked data, is being able to make your information highly re-usable.
+When you've created statements about an external thing, these statements are hard to re-use.

+A different

 This means that someone using RDF data about domain B cannot know that domain B is actually the source of the data.
 Knowing _where data comes from_ is one of the great things about URIs, but RDF does not require that you can think of subjects as the source of data.
 Many subjects in RDF don't actually resolve to all the known triples of the statement.
 It would make the conceptual model way simpler if statements about a subject could only be made from the source of the domain owner of the subject.
+When triples are created about a resource in a place other than where the subject is hosted, these triples are hard to share.

+The way RDF projects deal with this, is by using _named graphs_.
+As a consequence, all systems that use these triples should keep track of another field for every atom.
+To make things worse, it makes `subject-predicate` _impossible_ to guarantee.
+That's a high price to pay.

+I've asked two colleagues working on RDF about this constraint, and both were critical.
+The reason

 ### No more literals / named nodes